luposdate3000/luposdate3000/README.md

 ## Usage and Compilation

+You can compile the database in multiple different ways.

 You can choose either the simple mode - and use intellij-IDE (and use only the standard (jvm-only) modules).

 [readme intelliJ-IDE](documentation/README-usage-compile-intellij.md)

-Or you may choose the commandline mode without IDE, which allows you to use all configurations.
+Or you may choose the commandline mode without IDE support, which allows you to use all configurations.

-This describes how to compile the database itself (during development).

 [readme-advanced](documentation/README-usage-compile-advanced.md)

-The compilation of the SPA-Client is described here:
+Or if you want to use the SPA-Client, than the usage is described here:

 [readme-spaclient](documentation/README-SPAClient.md)